We’ve all seen it.

 And it doesn’t stop, not even during the weekend, not even during Christmas.

-You set out an out-of-office reply on your last day but you cancelled it the following Monday when you finally faced up to the fact that you need to do more work.
+You set out an out-of-office reply on your last day but you canceled it the following Monday when you finally faced up to the fact that you need to do more work.
 There is no giving up on that campaign, you have to find a way to hook it onto something – you need to meet that target.

-You’ve seen what happened to that guy who didn’t meet his target, who didn’t come up with enough good ideas for that last minute pitch, who didn’t live up to the expectations set by the Account Manager who upsold the client before asking if what was promised was even possible.
+You’ve seen what happened to that guy who didn’t meet his target, who didn’t come up with enough good ideas for that last-minute pitch, who didn’t live up to the expectations set by the Account Manager who upsold the client before asking if what was promised was even possible.

 Stress.
 You better tweet that you’re so incredibly lucky to work where you work, you better write a thread packed with great links you achieved in the last month, you better start looking for another job.